TuneZilla-Development/tz-eval/README.md

 ### Format Byte

 The purpose of the Format Byte is to tell the receiving client/server how to interpret this message frame and in some cases the messages which follow.
-It's primarily use is to link multiple frames together to form packets larger than 8 bytes.
+It's primarily used to link multiple frames together to form packets larger than 8 bytes.

 The format byte is divided into two 4-bit nibbles.
 The first of which is the Frame "Opcode".
 This Opcode tells the receiving client/server how to interpret this message frame and in some cases the messages which follow.
-Depending

 There are three Opcodes defined by this protocol.
 Depending on the Opcode, the second 4-bit nibble encodes the `Length` of Packet* or the `Sequence Number`: